thomas0299/thomas0299.github.io/_pages/toastmaster.md

 ---
 layout: archive
-title: "Toastmaster"
+title: "Public Speaking at Toastmasters"
 permalink: /toastmaster/
 author_profile: true
 ---

-# Public Speaking at Toastmasters

 Public speaking scared me, a lot.
 I decided to change that in 2022, by joining Toastmasters (TM).
 This is an attempt to keep myself accountable and pursue this journey.